 Around ten years ago, the Dutch authorities designated the port areas of Maasvlakte near Rotterdam and Eemshaven near Groningen as sites for new power plants, because of the presence of ports for importing fuel and the availability of sufficient cooling water.
 RWE accepted the invitation from the Dutch authorities and built an ultramodern coal-fired power plant in Eemshaven, with a capacity of 1,560 MW, which was commissioned in 2015.
 It achieves an efficiency level of 46 per cent.
 A higher level of efficiency means that less fuel is required to generate the same amount of energy, ultimately resulting in lower emissions, because of the purification and filter systems it has the lowest emissions of its type.

-The power plant comprises two “ultra-super-critical” boilers.
+The RWE Eemshaven power plant comprises two “ultra-super-critical” boilers.
 Since they are specially designed to be started up and shut down quickly, they can help balance out the fluctuating electricity feed-in from renewable energy sources.
 RWE states that the plant makes a good fit for the modern world of energy supply, because of this flexibility.

-- Introduction to RWE
+- Introduction to RWE company

-- Presentations about the Eemshaven Power Plant
+- Presentations about the Eemshaven power plant

-- Visiting the plant
+- Visit to the plant